mehdi-d-b/monsters-don-t-exist/README.md

 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ### Contributing
-If you wish to contribute to this book (for example, suggestions, corrections, translations), please see the 'Contributions' section for more details.
+If you wish to contribute to this book (for example, suggestions, corrections, translations), contact me or create an issue / PR.

 ### Contact
 You can contact me at[ https://warppast.com/mehdib](@mehdib).